serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort..BaseBinding"></a>

 #### SerialPort~BaseBinding
-You don't ever have to use Binding objects directly.
+You never have to use binding objects directly.
 SerialPort uses them to access the underlying hardware.
-This documentation is geared towards people making bindings for different platforms.
+This documentation is geared towards people who are making bindings for different platforms.
 This class can be inherited from to get type-checking for each method.

 **Kind**: inner class of [<code>SerialPort</code>](#exp_module_serialport--SerialPort)
 **Since**: 5.0.0